 Certification Exam and International Certification

-Upon completing this course, you will have the opportunity to take the White Belt certification exam.
-Passing the exam demonstrates your knowledge and skills in Lean Six Sigma and leads to an international certification that is valid for life.
-This prestigious certification is jointly awarded by Lean Six Sigma Institute (LSSI) and the Council for Six Sigma Certification (CSSC), ensuring its global recognition.
+Upon completing this course, you will have the opportunity to take the Yellow Belt certification exam.
+Passing the exam demonstrates your mastery of Lean Six Sigma principles and methodologies and leads to an international certification jointly awarded by Lean Six Sigma Institute (LSSI) and the Council for Six Sigma Certification (CSSC).
+This prestigious certification is recognized worldwide, providing validation of your problem-solving skills.

 What You Will Learn